Norwegian Wood

 "My grandfather - my father's father - was an old playboy.
 He had a

 table in his house.
-I used to play pool with my brother just for fun, and
+I used to play pool with my brother just for

 when I got a little bigger my grandfather taught me the right moves.